kobeeraveendran/faster-pix2pix/README.md

 ## Baseline code and acknowledgements
 Code for the keras version (mostly untouched) is adapted from https://github.com/tdeboissiere/DeepLearningImplementations/tree/master/pix2pix.
-This version was only used to test the effect of scaling patches with image size, which obviously improved training time if the number of "sections" chosen resulting in patches of size greater than 70 pixels.
+This version was only used to test the effect of scaling patches with image size, which obviously improved training time if the number of "sections" chosen resulted in patches of size greater than 70 pixels.
+Interestingly, although the authors insisted that patch sizes of 70 were best, the model trained faster and just as well with an effective patch size of 128 (number of sections was 4, and 256 / 2 = 128).

 Code for the pytorch version is mainly adapted from https://github.com/yuzhoucw/230pix2pix which tackles a similar problem as ours, and includes their own proposed method.
 I used this as a baseline since it had many of the auxiliary functions (plotting, model selection with